sandervanteinde/microservice-talk-2020/Labs/Lab-2-playerservice.md

 Therefore, we shall start with the Player Service, and we will start simple: We will just implement a web API that the frontend can communicate to for the player data.
 Our microservice will follow [REST guidelines](https://en.wikipedia.org/wiki/Representational_state_transfer).

+During the labs we will work in many different microservices.
+If you are getting overwhelmed, adding some logging might assist you in your development!
+Just implement `ILogger<ClassName>` in any file, and log what you would like to know.
+You can navigate to (Seq)[http://localhost:7200] to view the logs from **all** applications.

 ## Excercise 1: The PlayerController
 - Open the PlayerService part of the solution
 - Navigate to the `PlayerController` class.